apapadaki-edu/android-based/README.md

     [[resources](../../tree/maps-app/maps/src/main/res)]
 <br>

 I would be extremely grateful for any feedback or tips on how to improve or change these projects.
-It would be of great help to me to develop as a programmer.
+It would help immersely my development as a programmer.

 **__IMPORTANT:__ Currently, most projects are getting updated, with both improving code (from the semester initially developed) and adding more features.**